chris-ramon/thesis-graphql-go/README.md

 One important highlight is that the standard was released at similar time together with the reference implementation graphql-js therefore those two artifacts were used to identify the tasks that are part of this section.

-The tasks matches the main functionalities of the reference implementation graphql-js, so the main components were the central part of each iteration via GitHub so we could accomplish compatibility at each version.
+The tasks matches the main functionalities of the reference implementation graphql-js, so the main components were the central part of each iteration via GitHub so we could accomplish implementation at each version.

 ## 4.4 Tasks